nesi/support-docs/docs/Scientific_Computing/Supported_Applications/Downloading_CMIP6_data_using_globus.md

 <span class="s1">Task ID: ed4ce06c-04f6-11ea-be98-02fcc9cdd752</span>

-<span style="font-weight: 400;">You can then check progress of the
-download by visiting globus.org and clicking on "Activity". </span>
+You can then check progress of the download by visiting globus.org and clicking on "Activity".

 ### 4. Activate the globus endpoint (may be required if 3 failed)